sezanzeb/JsPlot3D/README.md

 It has to be in JavaScript syntax, but some common functions are also supported in regular mathematical syntax. the ^ XOR Operator does not work anymore this way though

 Take "example.csv" in the root directory of this repository or get a .csv dataset (for example on kaggle.com) and upload it to the upload button of the live example.
-Type in the indices of the .csv file columns that are used as datapoint dimensions.
-In the last input field that says "sep" type in the .csv separator. e.g. ; or ,
+Type in the indices of the .csv file columns that are used as datapoint dimensions

-**it should look similar to this:***
+**it should look similar to this:**

 <p align="center">
   <img width="47%" src="https://raw.githubusercontent.com/sezanzeb/3D-Plot-Js/threejs/scatterplot.png"/>